rendro/easy-pie-chart/Readme.md

 * Internet Explorer 7, 8

+## Test

+To run the test just use the karma adapter of grunt: `grunt karma:unit`

 ## Credits

 Thanks to [Rafal Bromirski](http://www.paranoida.com/) for designing [this dribble shot](http://drbl.in/ezuc) which inspired me building this plugin.